Franco T.,

 AI projects do not fail because of the technology.
 They fail because of the wrong question.
 "How do we implement AI?" leads nowhere.
 "Which business problem are we solving?" leads to real ROI.
 Most companies invest in tools, not in strategy.
 That is expensive.

-The CEO comes out of a conference.
+The CEO comes back from a conference.
 Or has read an article.
-Or has heard that a competitor is "doing something with AI."
+Or has heard that the competitor is "doing something with AI".

 "We urgently need AI."

 Budget is approved.
 A team is assembled.
-Nine months later: There is a model lying around that predicts something.
-But no one uses it.
+Nine months later, there is a model lying around that predicts something.
+But nobody uses it.

 Not because the models are bad.
-Not because the data scientists are incapable.
+Not because the data scientists can't do it.
 But because companies start with the wrong question.

-The right question: "What specific business problem can we solve with it?"
+The right question: "Which specific business problem can we solve with it?"

 That sounds trivial.
-But it isn’t.
-The first question leads to a bottom-up approach: You gather tech experts, and they look for problems for their solution.
-That is backwards.
+But it isn't.
+The first question leads to bottom-up: you gather tech experts, and they look for problems for their solution.
+That's backwards.

-The second question leads to a top-down approach: You ask where it hurts, where costs arise, where customers are frustrated.
-And then you assess whether AI can help.
+The second question leads to top-down: you ask where it hurts, where costs arise, where customers are frustrated.
+And then you check whether AI can help.

 The Five Reasons Why AI Projects Fail